 To discuss how we might be able to help you and your organisation, please get in contact.

 AIEN ARISTEUEIN – EVER TO EXCEL When it was founded a decade ago, the University of St Andrews Lean Team had one objective: To eliminate non-value-adding activity so that the University could focus its energy on teaching and research.
-Through more than 150 Rapid Improvement Events and a further 50 standalone training sessions, the Team …Learn more
+Through more than 150 Rapid Improvement Events and over 50 standalone training sessions, the Team brought …Learn more